nwpeckham88/label-vision/docs/api/print-status.md

 ### Purpose

-Provides a simple health check to confirm the Next.js API endpoint itself is active.
+Provides a simple health check to confirm the **standalone Next.js API endpoint** itself is active.

 ### Request Body